Someone Else’s Breakdown Does Not Have to Become Your Burnout

 That’s not stress—that’s manipulation masked as fragility.

-When support turns into self-sacrifice, it’s time to reassess your role.
+When support turns into self-sacrifice, it’s time to reassess your role and reassessing your role may mean reassessing the container entirely.
+Not every chaotic dynamic can be boundary-managed.

 How to Bow Out With Grace:

-• “I care about you, but I’m noticing I’m getting overwhelmed, too.
-I need to take a step back so I can stay grounded.”
+“I care about you, but I’m noticing I’m getting overwhelmed, too.
+I’m stepping back from this conversation so I can stay grounded.”

 7. After the Storm: Rebuilding Without Resentment